 Granary Books is a publisher of artists' books (in the broadest sense of the term) and a dealer in literary and art archives and libraries, specializing in materials from the 1960s to the present.
 We have had superb interns from Smith and its sister schools regularly for the past 15 years.
 The interns at Granary work on a range of projects including research, cataloging, organizing and website updates.

 Those who get the most out of their experience at Granary are self-motivated, detail-oriented, hands-on and enthusiastic about the experimental strains of recent poetry and art.
 The work environment is very casual; Granary is based in a live/work loft in the SoHo section of lower Manhattan.
-We can take on one intern during summer 2012.
 You can learn more about Granary Books and view some of our recent publishing and archive projects by clicking here.